Bayesian Matrix Completion for Hypothesis Testing: Introduction

 \section{Introduction}

-Screening and regulating hazardous chemicals is of great importance and urgency especially as massive numbers of new chemicals are introduced (an average of 2,000 chemicals per year).
+Screening and regulating hazardous chemicals is of great importance and urgency especially as massive numbers of new chemicals are introduced every year.
 The traditional animal or \textit{in vivo} testing paradigms are infeasible due to financial and time constraints \citep{dix2007ToxCast, judson2010vitro}; in addition, it is desirable to minimise animals used in any testing procedure for ethical reasons.
 Many organisations such as the World Health Organization's Intergovernmental Forum on Chemical Safety (WHO - IFCS), European Chemicals Agency (ECHA), and United States Environmental Protection Agency (EPA) screen chemicals to measure their potential toxicity and develop alternatives to animal testing.

 As a high-throughput screening (HTS) mechanism has been developed based on \textit{in vitro} assays and a large number of chemicals, EPA and ECHA have had opportunities to operate relatively low-cost and rapid chemical screening programs.
 For instance, Toxicity Forecaster (ToxCast) and Toxicology in the 21st Century (Tox21) from EPA are designed to identify chemicals that likely induce toxicity in humans and prioritise them for further testing \citep{judson2010vitro}, using HTS methods.
 ECHA also promotes similar approaches expediting chemical risk prioritisation and assessment for the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) regulation \citep{echa2017use}.
 For the rest of this paper, we use the EPA's ToxCast/Tox21 data as a representative of general HTS data.
 To the authors' knowledge, ToxCast/Tox21 is the largest in size among existing HTS data in toxicology.
 Furthermore, it has universal coverage of molecules that many regions including Canada, Japan, and European Union as well as the United States have approved for clinical use \citep{tice2013improving}.